Bartlete History, Family Crest & Coats of Arms

 Bartlete is one of the many names that the Normans brought with them when they conquered England in 1066.
 The name Bartlete came from the personal name Bartholomew, and in its altered form is a baptismal name meaning Bartholomew.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Bartlete family

 The surname Bartlete was first found in Sussex, where "the head of this family, according to Dallaway, may be considered one of the most ancient proprietors of land residing upon this estate in this county.
 The first in the pedigree is Adam de Bartelott, said to be of Norman origin, father of John, who married Joan Stopham, coheiress of lands in the manor from whence the name is derived."

-Shirley, Evelyn Philip, The Noble and Gentle Men of England; The Arms and Descents.
-Westminster: John Bower Nichols and Sons, 1866, Print.
 Another reference claim "the Barttelots of Stopham have a tradition that they came into England at the Conquest, and settled at a place called La Ford, in that parish, in which they still reside."

-Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
-London: John Russel Smith, 1860.
-Print.
 The church of Stopham contains a long series of the family's monuments.
 "The church is partly in the early and partly in the decorated English style, with a square tower; the pavement is almost entirely composed of large slabs of Sussex marble, inlaid with brass figures and memorials of the Barttelot family, and in the windows are representations of some of the Barttelots and Stophams in stained glass, said to have been removed from the ball windows of the old manor-house."

-Early History of the Bartlete family
+Important Dates for the Bartlete family

 Bartlete Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Bartlete are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Bartlete include Bartlett, Bartlet, Bartlette, Bartolet, Bartelot and many more.

 Early Notables of the Bartlete family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Bartlete Notables in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) are included under the topic Early Bartlete Notables in all our PDF Extended History products and printed products wherever possible.

 Bartlete Settlers in Australia in the 19th Century